Moving Journals to Office 365 Shared Mailboxes

 If data has not been stored according to each individual custodian (which the new Office 365 model allows), it becomes difficult to apply policies for records management on anything other than date.
 This means you may need to apply a blanket ‘longest retention date’ policy to shared folders – regardless of user role or department.
 This risks retaining data longer than you need to.

 We are seeing organisations experience other problems as a consequence of using the shared mailbox approach.
 For example, in the event of a divestiture, it is not uncommon for users’ data to be separated according to present (and past) employees as different operational units break away.

 Using shared mailboxes makes this challenging to say the least!

 Whichever route you take when migrating your journals to Office 365, there’re two over-arching factors to consider owing to their sensitive nature and their size, namely: journals must be moved with care and speed.

-For more information on utilising Office 365 for compliance, you can download our, Office 365 as a one-stop-shop for compliance whitepaper.
+For more information on utilising Office 365 for compliance, take a look at our compliance advisory services.